Learn more about our therapy dog certification pilot program.

 If you are interested in applying to be a part of the Canine Companions therapy dog program in the Northwest Region, please click here to fill out an application request.

-As part of the pilot program in the Southwest Region, Canine Companions is seeking owners of eligible Canine Companions released dogs (see FAQ below for eligibility information) that have previous therapy dog team experience and who live within 200 miles of our Oceanside, CA campus.
+As part of the pilot program in the Southwest Region, Canine Companions is seeking owners of eligible Canine Companions released dogs (see FAQ below for eligibility information) who have previous therapy dog team experience and who live within 200 miles of our Oceanside, CA campus.

 We are currently seeking volunteer therapy dog handlers who live within 200 miles of our Oceanside, CA campus.

-If you are interested in applying to be a part of the Canine Companions therapy dog pilot program in the Southwest Region, please click here.
+If you are interested in applying to be a part of the Canine Companions therapy dog pilot program in the Southwest Region, please click here for an application request.

 Volunteer Therapy Dog Evaluator Certification